 Personal Health

 This use case applies to dieting, fitness, mental health apps, and women’s health apps.
 Each of these types is familiar even to the layperson.
 Period tracking, calorie counting, and journaling are all standard practices in the digital space.
-Thus, many companies are trying to enter the market with new apps that offer such functions.
+Thus, many companies are trying to enter the market with new healthcare mobile app development that offer such functions.

 Stages of Healthcare App Creation